crossplane/crossplane/design/design-doc-composition.md

 ### InfrastructurePublication

-A `kind: InfrastructurePublication` defines a new kind of custom resource that binds a logical group of infrastructure to an application by "publishing" a kind of resource defined by a `kind: InfrastructureDefinition`.
-The `kind:
+A `kind: InfrastructurePublication` defines a new kind of custom resource that indicates an application's requirement of a logical group of infrastructure by "publishing" a kind of resource defined by a `kind: InfrastructureDefinition`.
-MySQLInstance` resource from the example above is cluster scoped and thus may only be authored (directly) by an _infrastructure operator_.
+The `kind: MySQLInstance` resource from the example above is cluster scoped and thus may only be authored (directly) by an _infrastructure operator_.
 It may however be "published" for use by _application operators_ by authoring a `kind:
 InfrastructurePublication`.
-Doing so create a new, namespaced kind of resource that corresponds to the `kind: MySQLInstance`, of `kind: MySQLInstanceBinding`.
+Doing so create a new, namespaced kind of resource that corresponds to the `kind: MySQLInstance`, of `kind:
-This `kind: MySQLInstanceBinding` managed resource inherits all spec fields of a `kind: MySQLInstance`.
-Infrastructure bindings are analogous to contemporary Crossplane resource claims, and maintain all of their features and functionality.
+MySQLInstanceRequirement`.
+This `kind: MySQLInstanceRequirement` managed resource inherits all spec fields of a `kind: MySQLInstance`.
+Infrastructure requirements are analogous to contemporary Crossplane resource claims, and maintain all of their features and functionality.

 Here's an example that publishes the above `kind: MySQLInstance` resource: